Rotterdam-South excursion UrbanGuides

 Museumpark: the creative hub of Rotterdam

-For a long time, the Kunsthal was the new eyecatcher among the many cultural institutions at the Museumpark.
-But since the beginning of 2022, the collection building of Museum Boijmans van Beuningen overtook its spotlight.
-With this hypermodern building, the city not only has a new architectural highlight, but the building also adds a layer in how art and culture are displayed to its public.
+For a long time, the Kunsthal formed the final point of the various cultural institutions at the Museum Park, but a new addition has now been added: its brand new neighbor the Depot.
+With this new collection building of Museum Boijmans van Beuningen, the city not only has a special eye-catcher, it also adds an interesting layer to the way in which art and culture in Rotterdam are made available to the public.

 Type